katomaso/katomaso.github.io/doh/constructors.md

 ### Why?

 Because of testability.
 For every class you are going to test you need to know in what state it is.
-If constructor was running some functions in background you are not the one in control.
+If a constructor was running some functions in background you are not the one in control.
 That will lead to potentially different class state with the same construct parameters.